DoSomething/gateway/README.md

 }
 ```

-To require the latest release candidate add it to the suffix of the version specified, such as `1.0.0-rc10`.
+To require the latest release candidate add it to the suffix of the version specified, such as `1.0.0-rc11`.

 ### Usage
 In vanilla PHP, you can create a new `Northstar` client with your credentials to make API requests.
 You'll need
-to implement your own version of the `\DoSomething\Northstar\Contracts\OAuthRepositoryContract` class to handle storing
+to implement your own version of the `\DoSomething\Northstar\Contracts\OAuthBridgeContract` class to handle storing
 and retrieving tokens.

 ```php